Confederate government of Kentucky: Activity

 The council met on December 14 to appoint representatives to the Confederacy's unicameral provisional congress.
 Those appointed would serve for only two months, as the provisional congress was replaced with a permanent bicameral legislature on February 17, 1862.
 Kentucky was entitled to two senators and 12 representatives in the permanent Confederate Congress.
 The usual day for general elections being passed, Governor Johnson and the legislative council set election day for Confederate Kentucky on January 22.
 Voters were allowed to vote in whichever county they occupied on election day, and could cast a general ballot for all positions.
 In an election that saw military votes outnumber civilian ones, only four of the provisional legislators were elected to seats in the Confederate House of Representatives.
 One provisional legislator, Henry Burnett, was elected to the Confederate Senate.

 The provisional government took other minor actions during the winter of 1861.
 An act was passed to rename Wayne County to Zollicoffer County in honor of Felix Zollicoffer, who died at the Battle of Mill Springs.
 Local officials were appointed in areas controlled by Confederate forces, including many justices of the peace.
 When the Confederate government eventually disbanded, the legality of marriages performed by these justices was questioned, but eventually upheld.

 Withdrawal from Kentucky and death of Governor Johnson

 Following Ulysses S. Grant's victory at the Battle of Fort Henry, General Johnston withdrew from Bowling Green into Tennessee on February 7, 1862.
 A week later, Governor Johnson and the provisional government followed.
 On March 12, the New Orleans Picayune reported that "the capital of Kentucky [is] now being located in a Sibley tent."

 Governor Johnson, despite his presumptive official position, his age (50), and a crippled arm, volunteered to serve under Breckinridge and Colonel Robert P. Trabue at the Battle of Shiloh.
 On April 7, Johnson was severely wounded in the thigh and abdomen, and lay on the battlefield until the following day.
 Johnson was recognized and helped by acquaintance and fellow Freemason, Alexander McDowell McCook, a Union general.
-However, Johnson died aboard the Union hospital ship Hannibal, and the provisional government of Kentucky was left leaderless.
+However, Johnson died aboard the Union hospital ship Hannibal, and his body was shipped back to his native Georgetown, Kentucky, packed in salt.